 Bathroom Exhaust Fan Leaks Cold Air

-- The damper in exhaust fans is meant to stop mice, not air
+- Fan dampers meant to stop mice, not air

-- NEVER install bath exhaust in an attic or under a roof overhang
+- NO install bath exhaust in an attic or under a roof overhang

 - WATCH my Two VIDEOS below about bath exhaust fans